Mouhamamdou/Books-to-Scrape-Data-Extraction-Project/README.md

 ## Error Handling

 The scripts include basic error handling for scenarios like missing data fields or failed image downloads.
 However, for robust production use, further enhancement in error handling is recommended.

+## Limitations

+.
+The current implementation processes requests sequentially, which could be slow for large datasets.
+Parallel processing could be implemented for performance improvement.
+.
+The script does not have advanced error recovery mechanisms, which might be necessary for handling network issues or website structure changes.

 ## Disclaimer